rclone/rclone/MANUAL.md

 the client chooses indiscriminately which server to send commands to while the servers all have different views of the state of the filing system.

-The "restrict" in authorized_keys prevents SHA1SUMs and MD5SUMs from beeing used.
+The "restrict" in authorized_keys prevents SHA1SUMs and MD5SUMs from being used.
 Omitting "restrict" and using  `--sftp-path-override` to enable checksumming is possible but less secure and you could use the SFTP server provided by OpenSSH in this case.